twhiston/tg/README.md

 ### Creating an autoloading command

-If you place a class that extends twhiston\tg\TgTasks in a Namespace that contains `tg\RoboCommand` it can be autodetected and made available for use.
+If you place a class that extends Robo\Tasks in a Namespace that contains `tg\RoboCommand` it can be autodetected and made available for use.
 If you place a class that extends Symfony\Component\Console\Command\Command in a Namespace that contains `tg\Command` it can be autodetected and made available for use.
 This means you can create a library of common commands, require it via composer in your project, and then call them immediately from tg